Peten and minchel

 Not a replacement for states or governments

-See also: Rapida Forkurintoits Facebook page
+See also: Order of Klaresin (then Rapida Forkurinto)its Facebook page

 A little background of governance and politics